 Estimating website traffic requirement.
 A Step-by-step guide and case study.

-In this article we will walk through a case study and discuss step by step how to estimate your budget requirements.
+In this article we will walk through a case study and discuss step by step how to estimate your budget requirements for your sales and marketing funnel.
 We will start with the basics.
 I will walk you through a step-by-step example and give you the exact formulas.
 You can follow the steps or go to the briefing center and download the template with an example.
 There you can also benefit from the group coaching.

 As a case study we will use the marketing campaign for a BBQ grill set.
-The underlying data is based on Googles Keyword Planner.
+The underlying data are based on Googles Keyword Planner.